+Grade Band Endpoints for ESS3.A

-K-2 3-5 6-8 9-12 By the e end of grade 2: By the end of grade 5: By the end of grade 8: By the end of grade 12: ar ar th b) H fo iving things need water, air, nd resources from the land, nd they try to live in places nat have the things they need. (umans use natural resources or everything they do: for xample, they use soil and vater to grow food, wood to a) All materials, energy, and fuels that humans use are derived from natural sources, and their use affects the environment in multiple ways. a) Humans depend on Earth's land, ocean, atmosphere, and biosphere for many different resources. b) Minerals, fresh water, and biosphere resources are limited, and many are not renewable or replaceable over human lifetimes. c) These resources are distributed unevenly a) Resource availability has guided the development of human society. b) All forms of energy production and other resource extraction have associated economic, social, environmental, and burn to provide heat or to b) Some resources are around the planet as a result of past geopolitical costs and risks, as build shelters, and materials renewable over time, geological processes (link to ESS2.B). well as benefits. such as iron or copper and others are not. d) Renewable energy resources, and the c) New technologies and extracted from Earth to make technologies to exploit them, are being regulations can change the cooking pans. rapidly developed. balance of these factors.
+By the end of grade 2.
+Living things need water, air, and resources from the land, and they try to live in places that have the things they need.
+Humans use natural resources for everything they do: for example, they use soil and water to grow food, wood to burn to provide heat or to build shelters, and materials such as iron or copper extracted from Earth to make cooking pans.

+By the end of grade 5.
+All materials, energy, and fuels that humans use are derived from natural sources, and their use affects the environment in multiple ways.
+Some resources are renewable over time, and others are not.

+By the end of grade 8.
+Humans depend on Earth's land, ocean, atmosphere, and biosphere for many different resources.
+Minerals, fresh water, and biosphere resources are limited, and many are not renewable or replaceable over human lifetimes.
+These resources are distributed unevenly around the planet as a result of past geological processes (link to ESS2.B).
+Renewable energy resources, and the technologies to exploit them, are being rapidly developed.

-Based on A Framework for K-12 Science Education: Practices Crosscutting Concepts, and Core Ideas (National Research Council, 2011).
+By the end of grade 12.
+Resource availability has guided the development of human society.
+All forms of energy production and other resource extraction have associated economic, social, environmental, and geopolitical costs and risks, as well as benefits.
+New technologies and regulations can change the balance of these factors.